BYU-CS-472/CS472/TUTORIAL.md

 * Activate your environment
 * Run the command `pip install ipykernel && python -m ipykernel install --user --name MY_ENV_NAME`

+If importing your class into Jupyter, make sure you run `%reload_ext autoreload` and `%autoreload 2` so your learner module reloads if you make changes to it (otherwise, restart the kernel under the "Kernel" file menu).

 #### PyCharm
 To add your environment to PyCharm:
 * Create a new project